RocketRobz/SavvyManager/README.md

 # Features

 * Edit save data from all four Style Savvy games.
-* As of currently, only USA region games and 2-4 are supported.
+* As of currently, only games 2-4 are supported, and KOR region is not supported.
 * The GUI from Kirakira Code/Fashion Forward (third game).
+* Pre-rendered characters and backgrounds.
 * Sound effects from ChuChu Rocket.
 * Play as most characters from all Style Savvy games, in all (except first) Style Savvy games!
 (Shop customers and brand reps not included.)
 * When importing a character from those games, you can press L or R to select the seasonal outfit.
 (Note that not all characters will have seasonal outfits.)